 But when my searches weren’t pulling up a similar comp, I used the Google Reverse Image Search.
-There are a few different ways you can do this, and you can learn how if you don’t know with a quick web search.
+There are a few different ways you can do this (I break them down in this post), and you can learn how if you don’t know with a quick web search.
 Basically what happens is you search by an image instead of words and Google shows you similar images related to the original.
 It’s a great way to see products that look a lot alike your original that are available from other retailers and price points.

 Alter What You Have

 Decorative throw pillows can cost between 35 and 75 dollars a piece, and if you’re outfitting a bed or living room, you might need a bunch of pillows.
 That can kill your budget!
 But I bet you have a bunch of pillows around the house already that you aren’t using.
 Old pillows that don’t suit your style anymore, other pillows that are stuffed in a closet, and even some that just sit in a basket “for looks”.

 I saved myself $350 by buying pillow covers for my existing pillows.
 Amazon has tons of pillow covers that are around $15 for a pack of two!
 And that saves me from stashing all my old pillows and adding clutter to my storage spaces.